johnazedo/partytalk/README.md

 <img src="https://user-images.githubusercontent.com/19677206/156182212-4c5fb141-3def-4a91-9356-689d9311b347.png"/>

 PartyTalk is a app to instant messages using gmail for authentication.
-The context that app will be used are events, with the objective that participants can network without sharing any personal information.
+The context in which the application will be used is events, with the aim that participants can interact without sharing any personal information.
 A differential that this app can offer is the possibility to create multiple accounts for a single user.

 The PartyTalk MVP is going to use Firebase as a backend and Clean Architecture with MVVM for structure the project.